roncampbell/IRE2018/index.md

     2006    12
     2017    12

 What time of day do alligators bite most often?
 The Time column gives us time on a 24-hour scale, so it’s ideal for our purposes.
-We can answer our question with a histogram, a graphic representation of the data.
+We can answer our question using ggplot, a graphic program built into the tidyverse.

     > ggplot(AlligatorBites, aes(Time)) +
          geom_histogram()

-ggplot is a graphic program built into the tidyverse.
-It can build histograms, bar charts, scatterplots and a wealth of other high-quality charts in just a few lines of code.
-Here it creates a histogram by taking the data frame (AlligatorBites), using the column Time as the aesthetic (aes in ggplot-speak) and adding a "geom" or geometric object.
-The one we want is a histogram, which is useful for frequencies.
+ggplot can build bar charts, pie charts, line charts and maps as well as histograms, and it can do all these things in a few lines of code.
+Here it creates a histogram by taking the data frame (AlligatorBites), using the column Time as the aesthetic ("aes" in ggplot-speak) and adding a "geom" or geometric object.
+A histogram is useful for frequencies.

 ![](https://github.com/roncampbell/IRE2018/blob/master/BitesByTime.png?raw=true)

+The column Water_Body tells us where the gator calls home.
+We can see at a glance that there are many choices.
+But we can find the biggest gator holes with a script.
+In R Studio, click on the icon with a green plus-sign at top left; in the drop-down menu, the first item will be "R Script".
+Click on that.

+Before writing the script, let's point out something.
+The "History" tab keeps a record of your current session - each command, in the order you enter it.
+If you want to re-enter a command, just click on the appropriate line in the history panel, and it will appear in the console.
+This is an incredibly handy feature.
+You can save the history indefinitely along with the rest of your workspace with the command save.image("xxx.RData") where "xxx" is the name you give work.

+Well, if R remembers each command, why write a script?
+There are at least two answers.
+The first is that after about five or six lines, the console becomes pretty awkward; remember - one typo and the command fails.
+I've written 50- and 80-line scripts.
+The second reason is that you may want to recycle your scripts, revising them slightly for new data.
+You simply can't do that in the console.
+In the script editor, it's a breeze.

+Here's our script:

+    library(tidyverse)                  # load just in case
+    GatorLakes <- AlligatorBites %>%    # create new data frame
+        group_by(Water_Body) %>%
+        summarise(count = n()) %>%
+        arrange(desc(count)) %>%
+        top_n(n=25)

+And here are the top results:

+> GatorLakes
+    # A tibble: 40 x 2
+     Water_Body                   count
+      <chr>                        <int>
+    1 Unnamed pond                   100
+    2 Unnamed canal                   20
+    3 Unnamed retention pond          16
+    4 <NA>                            11
+    5 Juniper Creek                    4